 Peru

-Apr 18 UA854 IAH-LIM, Apr 19 AV855 LIM-CUZ, Apr 22 AV144 CUZ-BOG, UA1006 BOG-IAH
+UA854 IAH-LIM, AV855 LIM-CUZ, AV144 CUZ-BOG, UA1006 BOG-IAH

-We’ve been wanting to go to Machu Picchu for a long time, and through the recommendation of a friend, found a tour company that was able to but together a nice itinerary around the Easter weekend.
+We’ve been wanting to go to Machu Picchu for a long time, and through the recommendation of a friend, found a tour company that was able to put together a nice itinerary around the Easter weekend.
 Although our main goal was Machu Picchu, we made sure that we had days in the area bookended by time in Cusco.
 We were concerned about rain potentially impacting our views of the citadel and surrounding mountains, but we were extremely lucky and only get rained on briefly the entire trip.
 As there were no direct flights to Cusco, we had an evening flight to Lima from Houston where we stayed overnight.

 Apr 19